Alcoholism/Alcohol Abuse - Signs and Symptoms, How to Help a Loved One with Alcoholism

-Sometimes, alcohol withdrawal also includes haziness, hallucinations, fever, seizures, agitation etc. Ask your doctor if you want to quit and you are drinking heavily.
+Sometimes, alcohol withdrawal also includes haziness, hallucinations, fever, seizures, agitation, etc. Ask your doctor if you want to quit and you are drinking heavily.
 At the end, the effect of alcoholism varies from person to person.
 If your life is suffering because of your drinking, you have alcoholism.
 So, it is very vital to know the warning signs and take steps to overcome the same.

 Helping a Loved one with Alcoholism

 It is not easy for a family to admit their loved one with alcoholism, not just for an affected person.
 But keep in mind that you are not alone who is doing that.
 There is no need to feel low.
 Feel free to ask for help from the best alcohol rehab center in Delhi.
 Talk openly and honestly with family members or friends who are heavy drinkers.
 Keep in mind that you cannot force someone to quit.
 It is up to them.
-You may join a support group which has families like you dealing with alcoholism.
+You may join a support group that has families like you dealing with alcoholism.
 It can be of great help to find support and comfort.

 Here’s what not to do with an alcoholic member

-- Don’t try to punish, threaten, preach or bribe – Stop blackmailing them emotionally.
+- Don’t try to punish, threaten, preach, or bribe – Stop blackmailing them emotionally.
 It does nothing but makes the drinker feel that he is guilty and he starts looking for drugs or alcohol.

 - Don’t cover up – Don’t shield your alcoholic friend from the consequences that occurred due to his or her habit of drinking.